 To strengthen lean portfolio management, leaders must acquire the necessary abilities to materialise the enterprise’s vision by aligning it to the identified goals and strategies.
 An essential process for this competency is the development of value streams (DVS).

-Achieving organisational agility includes successfully optimising business processes.
+In SAFe, creating organisational agility is critical, and it entails aligning the organisation’s structure, culture, and procedures to support a lean-agile mentality.
 In addition, spotting and aligning business objectives to potential investment opportunities can help the organisation thrive for a long time.

 A functional business is a continuous learning machine.
-Therefore, teams should always take the opportunities to acquire new trends, updates, and information on areas that can affect the entire organisation.
+Therefore, teams should always take the opportunity to acquire new trends, updates, and information on areas that can affect the entire organisation.

 How Does SAFe Work?

 You can think of SAFe as a guide for project management implementation within a lean enterprise.
 It contains principles, values, and agile practices for all levels that focus more on your customers’ needs, demands, and behavioural tendencies.